-- 8-Removal of a Cabinet Secretary from office - 9-Procedure for the removal of a Cabinet Secretary - 10-Report of the select committee of the National Assembly - 11-Resolution of the National Assembly - 12-Cabinet Secretary's right to appear and be represented
+- 8-Removal of a Cabinet Secretary from office. - 9-Procedure for the removal of a Cabinet Secretary. - 10-Report of the select committee of the National Assembly. - 11-Resolution of the National Assembly. - 12-Cabinet Secretary's right to appear and be represented.

-PART IV - PROCEDURE FOR REMOVAL FROM OFFICE, BY IMPEACHMENT, OF A GOVERNOR AND A DEPUTY GOVERNOR
+PART IV-PROCEDURE FOR REMOVAL FROM OFFICE, BY IMPEACHMENT, OF A GOVERNOR AND A DEPUTY GOVERNOR

-- 13-Motion for removal of Governor - 14-Proceedings in a county assembly for the removal of a Governor
+- 13-Motion for removal of a Governor. - 14-Proceedings in a county assembly for the removal of a Governor.

-- 15-Transmission of certificate and report to the Senate

-- 16-Proceedings before the Senate

-- 17-Investigation by the special committee of the Senate

-- 18-Proceedings without a special committee

-- 19-Decision of the Senate

-- 20-Right of the Governor to appear and be heard

-- 21-Reintroduction of the motion

-- 22-Vacancy in the office of Governor

-- 23-Removal of a Deputy Governor

-- 24-Vacancy in the office of Deputy Governor

-- 25-Simultaneous vacancies

-- 26-Questions as to validity of removal of Governor or Deputy

-- 27-Governor
+- 15-Transmission of certificate and report to the Senate. - 16-Proceedings before the Senate. - 17-Investigation by the special committee of the Senate. - 18-Proceedings without a special committee. - 19-Decision of the Senate. - 20-Right of the Governor to appear and be heard. - 21-Reintroduction of the motion. - 22-Vacancy in the office of Governor. - 23-Removal of a Deputy Governor. - 24-Vacancy in the office of Deputy Governor. - 25-Simultaneous vacancies. - 26-Questions as to validity of removal of Governor or Deputy Governor.

-PART V - PROCEDURE FOR REMOVAL FROM OFFICE OF A COUNTY EXECUTIVE COMMITTEE MEMBER
+PART V-PROCEDURE FOR REMOVAL FROM OFFICE OF A COUNTY EXECUTIVE COMMITTEE MEMBER

-- 28-Impeachment of a county executive committee member - 29-Procedure for the impeachment of a county executive committee member - 30-Right of the county executive committee member to appear and be heard
+- 27-Impeachment of a county executive committee member. - 28-Procedure for the impeachment of a county executive committee member. - 29-Rights of the county executive committee member to appear and be heard.

-PART VI - MISCELLANEOUS
+PART VI-MISCELLANEOUS

-- 31-Substantiation of allegation
+- 30-Substantiation of allegation.

-- 32-Conflict between Act and standing orders

-- 33-Service
+- 31-Service.

-- 34-Public notice and access to proceedings
+- 32-Public notice and access to proceedings.

-- 35-Court proceedings
+- 33-Court proceedings.

-- 36-Transition
+- 34-Transition.